usulix/chrome-extension-webpack-boilerplate/README.md

-# Chrome Extension Webpack Boilerplate
+# Chrome Extension Webpack Boilerplate - Vue.js

+A customized fork of [chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate)

+Built in the process of building a thoroughly tested and robust Ethereum Wallet Chrome Extension. !!
+Details coming soon !!

+Useful ?
+Ether tips appreciated 0x387006D751F266a2FB8De03B589Cf7a6e7c844A3

-A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).
+A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) and [Vue](https://vuejs.org/) to help you write modular and modern Javascript code, load CSS easily and [automatically reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).

 ## Developing a new extension
 _I'll assume that you already read the [Webpack docs](https://webpack.github.io/docs) and the [Chrome Extension](https://developer.chrome.com/extensions/getstarted) docs._